 Witches Brew Halloween Science Experiment

 If you like our Witches Brew Halloween Experiment I would love for you to PIN IT!
-It helps others discover it too, which helps us bring you more AWESOME CONTENT like this.
+It helps you save it for later and others discover it too, which lets us bring you more AWESOME CONTENT like this.

 - White Vinegar

 - Optional Ingredients:

 - Glitter and/or Mini Halloween Toys

 You can watch our short tutorial video or read the directions below.

 Have children select which color spell they want to make.

 Have children put a spoonful of Baking Soda in the cauldron.